busche/bootstrap/README.md

 If you use Bootstrap in any way, it would be nice if you could give a reference to our project homepage.
-Furthermore, informing us if you are using this software would be nice: We know about the usefulness of our library anc can (optinally) link your project on our project website.
+Furthermore, informing us if you are using this software would be nice: We know about the usefulness of our library and can (optinally) link your project on our project website.

 Copyright & Licensing
 ---------------------
-Copyright (C) 2010, 2011, 2012 Andre Busche
+Copyright (C) 2010, 2011, 2012, 2013 Andre Busche
 Copyright (C) 2009 Martin Ortmann, Andre Busche

 Bootstrap is free software: you can redistribute it and/or modify